 In addition to the District's policy concerning student dress and appearance, student clothing is expected to be appropriate for a school setting.
-WMS students are only allowed to wear shorts/skirts to school during the first and fourth quarter.
-Students choosing to wear shorts or skirts during the second or third quarter must wear spandex or leggings underneath.
+WMS students are only allowed to wear shorts to school during the first and fourth quarter.
+Students choosing to wear shorts or skirts above the knee during the second or third quarter must wear spandex or leggings underneath.
 This is not just about fashion, but is a safety concern if ever the building or a bus had to be evacuated during the winter months.
 Clothing and accessories with messages depicting drugs or alcohol or that may be considered vulgar or offensive are not allowed.
 See district policy for additional information regarding dress.
 District Policy 504

-- Midriffs should be covered

-- Private body parts should be covered

-- Undergarments should be covered

-- Headwear (hats, hoods, sunglasses etc.) are not to be worn in the school building (unless approved for special occasions).
-All hats and caps shall be properly stored for the school day
+- Midriffs should be covered. - Private body parts should be covered. - Undergarments should be covered. - Hoods and hats that do not cover the face may be worn until the first bell. - Headwear (hats, hoods, sunglasses etc.) are not to be worn in the school building after the first bell (unless approved for special occasions).
+All hats and caps shall be properly stored for the school day. - Cultural and religious headwear and bonnets to protect hairstyles are permitted.